Carver County & Minnesota Food Assistance

-- A Little Free Pantry is a mini-pantry open 24 hours.
-The Chaska site is located at 115 E 4th St, Chaska, MN 55318.
-The pantry is self-serve and no personal information is needed to get food.
+- The pantry is self-serve and no personal information is needed to get food.
+Open 24 hours.

 Fare for All is a pop-up grocery store selling packs of fresh produce and frozen meat at up to 40% off of retail prices.
 There are no qualifications to participate and no pre-registration needed.
 SNAP/EBT, credit, debit, and cash are accepted methods of payment.
 They use a co-op model, so the more people who shop the better.

 CHASKA LOCATION: Fare for All is located at the Crown of Glory Church in Chaska once a month, typically the fourth Thursday of the month from 4-6pm.

 NYA LOCATION: Fare for All is located at All Saints Lutheran Church in NYA once a month, typically the first Thursday of the month from 3-5pm (note different dates for October and November).